 Allied Health Professions Schools in Nebraska

-In this state, Allied Health Professions is the 3rd most popular major out of a total 33 majors commonly available.
+In terms of popularity, Allied Health Professions is the 3rd most popular major in the state out of a total 33 majors commonly available.

 In Nebraska, a allied health major is more popular with women than with men.